publiclab/publiclab-archive/notes/bhamster/03-31-2022/is-there-a-federal-program-in-the-us-for-reclaiming-abandoned-oil-wells.md

 ---
-title: "Is there a federal program in the US for reclaiming abandoned oil wells?"\ntagnames: 'oil-and-gas, question:oil-and-gas, reclamation, question:reclamation'
+title: "Is there a federal program in the US for reclaiming abandoned oil wells?"

+tagnames: 'oil-and-gas, question:oil-and-gas, reclamation, question:reclamation'
 author: bhamster
 path: /notes/bhamster/03-31-2022/is-there-a-federal-program-in-the-us-for-reclaiming-abandoned-oil-wells.md
 nid: 30242